tryolabs/aws-workshop/workshop/elb-auto-scaling-group/02-auto-scaling-group.md

-# Create Auto Scaling Group
+# Auto Scaling Group 생성

 Production applications need to be ready to tolerate a growing number of users at the same time.
 For example, if you get published in a popular blog, you may receive many more users that you had expected in a short period of time, and your application may crash because it's not able to sustain all the incoming traffic.